SVic000/Startup/README.md

 I think I'm going to try to implement a very simple version of Go Fish.
 The amount of work will probably vary since there might be things I'll need to dial back on.
 I have the general feel of everything that I hope to be able to capture.
 I plan to have 4 pages in total.
 The actual name of the website is under construction, but as of now it's call CATfish.
 A play on the game and the themeing.

-## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [X] Proper use of Markdown
-- [X] A concise and compelling elevator pitch
-- [X] Description of key features
-- [X] Description of how you will use each technology
-- [X] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 I plan on implimenting a very simple version of GOfish but entirely cat themed.
 The main focus will be the game aspect, but through aesthetics and look I'll be able to make a webiste that is also fun to be on.
 All assets will be done by me, and there will be a ton of assets.
 Like the cards, the oponent, the environment, and some art pieces to decorate the login, scores, and main home page.